didi/cube-ui/document/components/docs/en-US/cascade-picker.md

     },
     methods: {
       showSetDataPicker() {
-        // setData when picker is invisible
+        /* setData when the picker is invisible */ this.setDataPicker.setData(cascadeData)
-        this.setDataPicker.setData(cascadeData)

         this.setDataPicker.show()
         setTimeout(() => {
-          // setData when picker is visible
-          this.setDataPicker.setData(cityData, [1, 1, 0])
+          /* setData when the picker is visible */ this.setDataPicker.setData(cityData, [1, 1, 0])
         }, 1000)
       }
     }
   }
   ```
   One more thing, although `setData` is available when visible.
-But considering user experience, it is demand to maintain the number of column unchanging when picker is visible.
+But considering user experience, it is demand to maintain the number of column unchanging when the picker is visible.

 ### Props configuration